Nexedi/jio/docs/sphinx/source/introduction.rst

 ..
 XXX three parts?

-JIO is separated into three parts - jIO core and storage library(ies).
+jIO is separated into three parts - jIO core and storage library(ies).
 The core is using storage libraries (connectors) to interact with the associated remote storage servers.
 Some queries can be used on top of the jIO allDocs method to query documents based on defined criteria.

-JIO uses a job management system, so every method called adds a job into a queue.
+jIO uses a job management system, so every method called adds a job into a queue.
 The queue is copied in the browser's local storage (by default), so it can be restored in case of a browser crash.
 Jobs are being invoked asynchronously with ongoing jobs not being able to re-trigger to prevent